Create the first room

 Walk-to point, Baseline and Interaction Polygon properties are all common to clickable objects like Hotspots, Props and Characters.

 First of all, click the Interaction Polygon button to show the handles of the standard square polygon for the hotspot.
-This is basically the same as the walkable area polygon but instead of limiting the character movements, this polygon will just react when the cursor hovers it.
+Basically, that's the same as the walkable area polygon but instead of limiting the character movements, this polygon will just react when the cursor hovers over it.

 Let's draw a shape around the window on the wall: